errorspaceengineer/RMTS-Software/README.md

-RMTS-Software
+VTS-Software
 ==========

 Overview
 --------
-This application allows users to conduct tests of solid rocket motors with their RMTS hardware, process the resulting data, and output files for further analysis and simulation.
+This application allows users to conduct tests of solid rocket motors with their VTS hardware, process the resulting data, and output files for further analysis and simulation.

 Download
 -------